pharaox/carnalitas_x/README.md

 ### Slave Memories

-Being enslaved, freed, bought, ransomed, seized, or gifted is certainly a significant lifetime event from the slave's perspective.
+Being enslaved, freed, bought, ransomed, seized, liberated, or gifted is certainly a significant lifetime event from the slave's perspective.
 This mod adds character memories for all these events in the slave's memory book.

 ### Bug Fixes